pingcap/blog/chaos-practice-in-tidb.md

 ## Automatic Chaos: Schrodinger

-The tools or platforms we’ve mentioned so far are all publicly available tools to help you put Chaos into your system.
+The tools or platforms we've mentioned so far are all publicly available tools to help you put Chaos into your system.
 But for testing TiDB, we needed to automate all these tests to improve both efficiency and coverage.
-That’s what drove us to create Schrodinger.
+That's what drove us to create Schrodinger.

 In 2015, when we first began to develop TiDB, everytime we committed a feature, we would do the following: